vusaverse/vvcanvas/README.md

 install.packages("vvcanvas")
 ```

+## Features
+To see which functions are available in which section based on the CANVAS LMS API structure, please refer to the reference page of the `vvcanvas` package.
+The [reference](https://vusaverse.github.io/vvcanvas/reference/index.html) page provides a comprehensive list of functions available in the package, organized by category.

+Additionally, the package includes vignettes that provide more detailed information on how to use the functions in the package.

 ## Getting Started

 To begin using the `vvcanvas` package, you need to authenticate with the Canvas LMS API by obtaining an API key and base URL.
 Follow these steps to get started: